Everywhere you look you see beautiful images of people’s bodies. Instagram, magazines, media…

 - Two techniques of AND and Narration to stop obsessive inner critic

 How to Help Someone With Body Image Issues Commentary:

-when I first started looking at my judgemental mind, I always was looking towards bodybuilders.
+When I first started looking at my judgmental mind, I always was looking towards bodybuilders.

 I was a wrestler in high school.
 I wanted to look like the big strong guys I saw in various images.

-So I lifted obsessively, starved myself obsessively, and compared my body to the body ideal obsessively.
+So I lifted obsessively, starved myself obsessively, counted calories, and compared my body to the body ideal obsessively.

 And to this day I still will catch myself comparing my body or myself to other people in a superior or inferior way!

-Even after years of counseling, self-development, yoga, etc… old habits die hard.
+Even after years of counseling, self-development, miracle mornings, yoga, etc… old habits die hard.
 We live in a culture that shames our bodies.